-- Mixed Paper - Newspaper, junk mail, magazines, office paper, phone books, and uncoated cardboard boxes (cereal, tissues, etc.).
+- Mixed Paper - Newspaper, junk mail, magazines, office paper, phone books, Not accepted uncoated cardboard boxes (cereal, tissues, beer containers etc.).
 No containers that are coated with plastic or wax, such as milk cartons.

 - Motor Oil and Oil Filters - 5-gallon limit